MhmRhm/DotBashHistory/README.md

 tar -ztvf arch.tar.gz
 tar -zxpvf arch.tar.gz
 ```
-to create then show table of contents for the archive then extract it.
+to create then show the table of contents for the archive then extract it.

 ```bash
 ps ax 2>&1 1>> stdout.txt && cat stdout.txt